wbcsd/data-exchange-protocol/spec/v2/index.md

 Summary of changes:
 1. Sunsetting the Pathfinder name replacing Pathfinder Framework with 'PACT Methodology' and 'Pathfinder Network' with 'PACT Network'.
     Exceptions are technical id's for the Events (org.wbcsd.pathfinder.xxx) and mentions in the changelog.
-2. Added chapter [[#product-identifiers]] including specification and examples for a common URN namespace syntax for <{ProductFootprint/ProductId}>, reflecting consensus reached on ADR34.
+2. Added chapter [[#product-identification-classification]] including specification and examples for a common URN namespace syntax for <{ProductFootprint/ProductId}>, reflecting consensus reached on ADR34.

 ## Version 2.3.0-20240904 (September 4, 2024) ## {#changelog-2.3.0-20240904}
 Summary of changes: